jamshaidsohail5/cube-lang/readme.md

 ### Objects

-This example defines a temperature class with a Celsius value that can be increased, or converted to Fahrenheit.
+This program defines a temperature class with a Celsius value that can be increased, or converted to Fahrenheit.

 ```lua
 define temperature(celsius as double)